microamp/algorithms.py/README.md

 How to run tests
 ----------------

-All tests are in 'tests.py'.
+All tests can be found in [tests.py]((https://github.com/microamp/algorithms.py/blob/master/tests.py)).
 Run the following command to test them.

 ```bash
 python -m tests